 Try making a clear statement of what you want to achieve; is it that you want to see more native birds in your local parks by 2020?
 Do you want to save your orchard or roses from possums?
 Would you like to hear more birdsong in your backyard?
 Each goal will be unique to the area you are trapping in.

 Once you know what you want to achieve, then consider which predators you need to control so you can choose the best method for that predator.
-We have identified rats, possums, hedgehogs, feral cats, stoats, ferrets & weasels as key predators to target to help restore our native wildlife.
+Rats, possums, feral cats, hedgehogs, stoats, ferrets & weasels are key predators that impact our native wildlife.
 Use chew cards or tracking tunnels to identify what predators are present.

-How will you know if you have been successful in your efforts?
-It may be that the number of target predator species have decreased since you started your control, there’s lots more fruit on your fruit trees, there’s more native wildlife present and/or more native plant growth.
+Think about and define how will you know if you have been successful in your efforts.
+It may be that the number of predators have decreased since you started your control, there’s lots more fruit on your fruit trees, there’s more native wildlife present and/or more native plant growth.

 2. Select the most effective and humane trap

-Once you know what predator you are targeting, you can check out our best practice guide to find out which trap you should be using, and how many you may need.
+Once you know what predators you are targeting, you can check out our best practice guide to find out which traps to use, and how many you may need.

 Even though introduced predators don’t belong here it is important to remove them, both target and non-target animals, in a humane way that avoids or minimises pain, suffering and distress.

-That’s why all the traps we sell on our shop are NAWAC approved.
+That’s why all the traps we sell on our shop have passed NAWAC trap testing guidelines.

 3. Record what you are doing

-Recording your predator-free activities can be as simple as jotting down a few things on a notebook or a Google Document.
-It just means that everything is documented in case the leadership of your group changes, or if you need to look back to see what bait or locations worked best.
+Recording your predator-free activities can be as simple as jotting down a few things on a notebook or a spreadsheet.
+It just means that everything is documented in case the leadership of your group changes, or if you want to look back to see what bait or locations worked best.

 The things you should record are: